Research

 Investigation of Participatory and Codesign Methods in Research with Children

 Participatory design and codesign with children are two approaches that include end-users, particularly children, in research.
-In this project we focus on understanding and developing PD and codesign methods for involving children in the design and development of digital media and interactive technologies.
+In this project we focus on understanding and developing PD and codesign methods for authentically involving children in the design and development of digital media and interactive technologies.
 At minimum, these methods aim to ensure that research with and for children includes children’s own perspectives on their needs, preferences, and values.

 Virtual Reality Emotion Regulation for Youth